intergalacticspacehighway/react-native-popper/README.md

 - Handles focus trap, autofocus and focus contain on web.
 - Dismiss with Escape key on web.
 - Shifts accessibility focus to first item on Android and iOS.
-- Has "tooltip" mode which can be used to open multiple popovers on Android/iOS.
+- Has "multiple" mode which can be used to open multiple popovers on Android/iOS.

 ## Install